-Summary of report:
+1. Summary of report

-Walsall Council's stock of leisure facilities includes buildings varying in age from the early 1930s to its latest swimming pool built in 2000.
+- 1.1 Walsall Council's stock of leisure facilities includes buildings varying in age from the early 1930s to its latest swimming pool built in 2000.
 An initial review along with outline proposals was submitted in a report to the Corporate Management Team in September 2007.
-There have been several update papers for the Portfolio Holders for Leisure and Regeneration during 2008 and 2009.

-Members will be aware that the Council needs to reduce revenue spend over the next three years by up to £50m.
+There have been several update papers for the Portfolio Holders for Leisure and Regeneration during 2008 and 2009. - 1.2 Members will be aware that the Council needs to reduce revenue spend over the next three years by up to £50m.
 It is likely that a disproportionate amount of savings will need to be found within Leisure Services because of their largely non-statutory nature.
-This report should be considered in the context of the extremely challenging financial situation the Council faces in the years ahead.
-The proposals focus initially on the Gala Baths site (including the Central Library and museum), Oak Park Leisure Centre, Willenhall Leisure Centre, Bloxwich Leisure Centre and Darlaston Swimming Pool.
+This report should be considered in the context of the extremely challenging financial situation the Council faces in the years ahead. - 1.3 The proposals focus initially on the Gala Baths site (including the Central Library and museum), Oak Park Leisure Centre, Willenhall Leisure Centre, Bloxwich Leisure Centre and Darlaston Swimming Pool.
 There is however a relationship with other public and private provision within the Borough, as well as the twenty-two school pools.
-There is also the potential opportunity arising from the Building for Schools (BSF) programme.

-To ensure the best possible use of limited future resources, it is now prudent that the Council should plan holistically and consider all provision together.
+There is also the potential opportunity arising from the Building for Schools (BSF) programme. - 1.4 To ensure the best possible use of limited future resources, it is now prudent that the Council should plan holistically and consider all provision together.
 Indeed, the BSF programme has specifically highlighted the requirement to create a plan to rationalise swimming pool provision across Walsall.
-The PPG17 audit states that whilst there is 4,800m of pool provision across the Borough, future planning need requires only 2,000m.
+The PPG17 audit states that whilst there is 4,800m2 of pool provision across the Borough, future planning need requires only 2,000m2. - 1.5 Whilst there is no statutory obligation to provide leisure centres, the council as part of its Education duties, is obligated to ensure it has available recreation, social and physical facilities as are adequate for the purposes of its schools.
+These facilities can be provided in cooperation with other bodies.

-The future provision of well designed, attractive and modern multi-purpose Health & Well-being centres across the Borough will have a key role in tackling issues relating to health, health inequalities, improving adult activity levels, childhood obesity, as well as supporting community cohesion and social interaction and tackling anti social behaviour.
+- 1.6 The future provision of well designed, attractive and modern multi-purpose Health & Well-being centres across the Borough will have a key role in tackling issues relating to health, health inequalities, improving adult activity levels, childhood obesity, as well as supporting community cohesion and social interaction and tackling anti social behaviour.
 Such a strategic review, planning for the future 10, 20 and even 30 years, can and should have a real and long-lasting positive impact on the health and well-being of all residents.
-Such centres should be branded as Health & Well-being centres.

-Members of the Community Services Scrutiny & Performance Panel are asked to indicate what their views are regarding the various options outlined within the report and the matrix shown at appendix A and to make a recommendation to the 14 April 2010 Cabinet meeting.
+Such centres should be branded as Health & Well-being centres. - 1.7 Members of the Community Services Scrutiny & Performance Panel have been asked to indicate what their views are regarding the various options outlined in Appendix A and the matrix shown at Appendix B and to make a recommendation to Cabinet.